EDUCBA Logo

 Conclusion

-In this tutorial, we have learned the commonly used and extremely useful string functions.
-These string functions are commonly used while writing complex stored procedures and triggers.
+This tutorial taught us the commonly used and extremely useful string functions.
+These string functions are widely used while writing complex stored procedures and triggers.
 You can also create custom string functions using the predefined functions.
 That will be covered in the later part of the tutorial.

 Recommended Articles